113ll3/Ibmclouddocscli/reference/ibmcloud/cli_docker.md

 If your credentials are rejected, you might be using a federated ID.
 See [Logging in with a federated ID](/docs/account?topic=account-federated_id) for more details.
 {: tip}

-The {{site.data.keyword.dev_cli_notm}} commands use two containers to facilitate building and testing your application.
-The first is the tools container, which contains the necessary utilities to build and test your app.
-The `Dockerfile` for this container is defined by the [`dockerfile-tools`](/docs/cli?topic=cli-idt-cli#build-dockerfile-tools) parameter.
-You might think of it as a development container, as it contains the tools that are normally used for development of a particular runtime.

-The second container is the run container, which closely mimics the actual runtime environment of your app.
-This container is in a form that is suitable to be deployed for use, for example, in {{site.data.keyword.cloud_notm}}.
-As a result, an entry point is defined that starts your app.
-When you choose to run your app through the {{site.data.keyword.cloud_notm}} CLI, it uses this container.
-The `Dockerfile` for this container is defined by the [`dockerfile-run`](/docs/cli?topic=cli-idt-cli#run-parameters) parameter.

 Now you're ready to use the {{site.data.keyword.dev_cli_notm}} commands to manage {{site.data.keyword.cloud_notm}} resources and develop and deploy your apps.